cfboscher/sense-lm/code/README.md

 Then, according to the steps of SENSE-LM you want to run, the attribute `steps` as `"all"`, `"1"` or `"2"` (`"all"` by default).

-Other attributes are explicitely named after experimental parameters.
+Other attributes are explicitly named after experimental parameters.

 ### Run experiments with custom configuration